wpgaurav/dynamic-month-year-into-posts/.wordpress-org/tags/1.3.6/README.txt

 As the months & years change, these shortcodes get updated into the content and title automatically on the shortcode locations.

 Zero bloat.
 No CSS/JS files loaded.
 No database queries are made and the content is rendered on-the-fly.
 I am a performance geek and digital marketer myself, so I understand what you need.

-Also, Dynamic Month & Year into Posts is a totally free plugin.
-There are no upsells and will never be.
+Also, there are no upsells and will never be.

 * [More details](https://gauravtiwari.org/snippet/dynamic-month-year/)
 * [Free Support](https://wordpress.org/support/plugin/dynamic-month-year-into-posts/)